.png)

 “They’re growing anxious.”
 A man walked over and raised her ukulele.

 Luna nodded and turned back to face me.
 “Uh, I’m so sorry.
 I’ll come back later.”
 A nervous energy radiated off of her as she slipped down from her stool.
-Well, I certainly didn’t have any plans to be here later.
+But I didn’t have any plans to be here later.
 My co-worker, Nalu, had said she’d close-up the bar this evening.
-I certainly didn’t have the nerve to wait around for Luna, hoping for something from her, not anymore.
+And I certainly didn’t have the nerve to wait around for Luna, just hoping.
+Not anymore.

 I allowed myself one more glance over at Luna.
-People were surrounding her, giving her instructions about the upcoming performance.
-As soon as I looked in her direction, her eyes magnetized to mine, just as they always had been.
-And for a minute, everything grew quiet as we seemed frozen in place.
-I couldn't help but wonder if her sudden return was more than just a chance reunion.
+People were surrounding her, giving her instructions about her upcoming performance.
+As soon as I looked in her direction, her eyes magnetized to mine, just as they always had.
+And for a minute, everything grew quiet as we became frozen in place.
+And I couldn't help but wonder if her sudden return was more than just a chance reunion.

 When someone tugged on her arm, she turned her attention back to the task at hand.
 She was guided by her handlers toward a makeshift stage.
 I watched her disappear, just as I had all those decades ago.
-And just like that, the familiar hollow ache returned.
+And just like that, the hollow, familiar ache returned.
 So strong that it dulled all my other senses.
-But this time, I knew I couldn't let her go without a fight.
-Or at least, not without finding out if I still had any chance at all.
+But this time, I knew I couldn’t let her go without finding out the truth.

 Chapter 1-Reef-Now

-As soon as the storm started, she materialized like a soaking wet reverie.
+She materialized like a soaking wet reverie with the first bolt of lightning.
 Everything from her thick eyelashes down to the hem of her long sundress was heavy with rain.
-Slowly, Celeste gazed up at him, getting lost in his eyes as she walked toward him.
-Her face softened when her feet reached his front porch steps.
-Her lips tried to whisper something, but in the pouring rain, she was too far away to be heard.
-Automatically, he took a step toward her, leaving the safety of his porch overhang, allowing the coolness to pelt both their skins as the tropical storm fiercely raged around them.
+Celeste gazed up at him, getting lost in his eyes as she walked toward him.
+Her face softened when she reached his front porch steps.
+Her lips tried to say something, but in the pouring rain, she was too far away to be heard.
+He took a step toward her, leaving the safety of his porch overhang, allowing the coolness of the rain to soak them as the tropical storm raged all around.

-The glint in her hazel eyes was saying, ‘it’s always been you’.
-As her lips parted to speak, she seemed more like a mirage.
-Those lips were the ones he’d been waiting to hear an answer from for so long, so he was instantly swept up in the fantasy before him.
+He dared to lock eyes with her.
+And there was a glint in her hazel ones saying, ‘it’s always been you’.
+Celeste’s lips parted to speak, and she seemed more like a mirage than anything.
+He’d been waiting to hear an answer from those lips for so long.
+And he was instantly swept up in the fantasy before him.
 Too afraid she wasn’t real.
 And just like that, time seemed to stand still.
-An indistinct murmur from her lips brought him back from his vivid fantasies.
+When an indistinct murmur from her lips brought him back from his daydreams.
 “Reef–”

-One of these days, the woman from my daydreams would find out that I wrote this book for her.
-She’d realize the main character was inspired by her . . . and even more incriminating, that she was featured in all of my books.
-And I don’t think I'll ever truly be ready for that day.
-Especially since the last time we had an honest conversation together we were only twelve years old.
+One of these days, the woman of my dreams would realize she was the reason for my novels . . . that she was my muse.
+And I don’t think I will ever be ready for that day.
+Especially since the last time we had an actual conversation together was when we were only twelve years old.
 Right before she broke my heart.

 And yet, I couldn't stop picturing her as my main character.
-In fact, that’s how I had finally begun my writing career.
+In fact, that’s how my writing career had begun.
 I’d always wanted to write, but like so many other people, I had let my dreams go.
 It wasn’t until I came home from an especially hard day at the bar that I picked up my fountain pen.
-I desperately needed to see her again, if only for three hundred pages.
+Because I had desperately needed to see her again, if only for three hundred pages.
 And at that moment, it didn't matter if I’d never measure up.
-Someone at the bar that night had reminded me of her and then the floodgates had opened.
+Someone at the bar had reminded me of her and the floodgates had opened.
 And there was no stopping them.
-I wanted to escape with her to our world again.
-I needed to belong to a universe where we existed with our own ‘happily ever after’.
+I wanted to escape with her into our world.
+I needed to belong to a universe where she existed with a ‘happily ever after’.
 Even if I was just the writer and she was my heroine.
 Because even in my fantasyland, she still needed to be off limits to me.

-It all seemed pretty harmless, especially since I never intended for my work to be seen on the printed page or on anyone’s screen.
-My writing wasn’t meant to be anything more than a beautiful interlude in my day.
+It all seemed pretty harmless, especially since my work was only supposed to be a beautiful interlude in my day.
+I never intended for it to be seen on the printed page or on anyone’s screen.
 I easily rationalized that everyone had a muse.
-That was before my best friend convinced me to query my work and then my writing somehow turned into a bestselling novel.
+But that was before my best friend convinced me to query my work and my writing somehow turned into a bestselling novel.
 Well, novels.
-So, I lived in the gray.
-But when I became the leading man, my world was lit with vivid living colors.
+So, I lived in the gray now.
+But, when I became the leading man, my world turned vivid colors.
+Mostly red warning hues.

 I stared at the trash can, feeling my emotional repression radiating off the ink from here.
 I was just about to fish the wadded napkin out of the trash when Nalu interrupted my thoughts.